 Money stress from debt can be a factor in child development.
-Although your child is probably unaware of the families actual financial situation there are various behaviors they may be picking up on.
-A stressed parent has become a significant factor in the parentchild interaction (Thompson & Foster, 2014).
-Having lots of debt is huge reason an individual or couple may feel stressed.
-Sadly, money problems is also a large factor for divorce.
+Although your child is probably unaware of the family’s actual financial situation there are various behaviors they may be picking up upon.
+A stressed parent has become a significant factor in the parent-child interaction (Thompson & Foster, 2014).
+Having lots of debt is a huge reason an individual or couple may feel stressed.
+Sadly, money problems are also a large factor in divorce.
 It is worth a read to understand common money problems in relationships.

-Thompson & Foster were also able to learn from their study that a parent’s social economic status was linked to linguistic and cognitive development of a child (2014).
+Thompson & Foster were also able to learn from their study that a parent’s social-economic status was linked to the linguistic and cognitive development of a child (2014).
 The lower the economic class the less desirable outcomes for the child.
 Some of you may be attesting there could have been other factors.
-Well in this study they removed all the other variables to solely focus on social economic status.
+Well in this study they removed all the other variables to solely focus on social-economic status.

 “If linguistic and cognitive development of a child is affected by your financial situation, then what should you do?”

 A new study shows that a parent’s materialism consequently negatively impacts their relationship with a child (“Economics,” 2020).
-It appears that the relationship between father and child is more affected then mother and child’s relationship (“Economics,” 2020).
+It appears that the relationship between father and child is more affected than the mother and child’s relationship (“Economics,” 2020).
 However, that isn’t a hall pass for you moms.
 This creates issues over the long-term it isn’t something you notice instantly like in a fight.
-A strained parental relationship can lead to children with social issues and attention seeking behaviors.
+A strained parental relationship can lead to children with social issues and attention-seeking behaviors.
 Not something parents desire for their children.
 Think twice the next time you think you are innocently purchasing something online.
-Instead put that money in a college savings account.
+Instead, put that money in a college savings account.

 Economics – family and economic issues; new family and economic issues findings has been reported by investigators at dalhousie university (daddy, mommy, and money: The association between parental materialism on parent-child relationship quality).
 (2020, Oct 03).
 Psychology & Psychiatry Journal Retrieved from https://www-proquest-com.devry.idm.oclc.org/docview/2447274725?accountid=44759